guerrantif/handwritten_long_numbers_recognition/README.md

 ## Info

-Filippo Guerranti – filippo.guerranti@student.unisi.it
+Author: Filippo Guerranti <filippo.guerranti@student.unisi.it>

+I am a M.Sc. student in Computer and Automation Engineering at [University of Siena][unisi], [Department of Information Engineering and Mathematical Sciences][diism].
+This project is inherent the Neural Network course held by prof. [Stefano Melacci][melacci].

+For any suggestion or doubts please contact me by email.

-Distributed under the Apache-2.0 License.
-See ``LICENSE`` for more information.
+Distributed under the Apache-2.0 License. _See ``LICENSE`` for more information._

 Link to this project: [https://github.com/filippoguerranti/handwritten_long_numbers_recognition][project]